Revolutionary-Games/Thrive/doc/setup_instructions.md

   has a new enough version.
 - [nodejs](https://nodejs.org/en/download/).
 If you are on Linux you should use your OS's package manager to install nodejs)
-- eslint and stylelint.
+- eslint (with eslint-plugin-html) and stylelint.
 Install with npm once you have nodejs installed.
-On Windows: `npm install -g eslint stylelint`.
-On Linux (you probably need to use `sudo`): `sudo npm install -g eslint stylelint`
+On Windows: `npm install -g eslint stylelint eslint-plugin-html`.
+On Linux (you probably need to use `sudo`): `sudo npm install -g eslint stylelint eslint-plugin-html`

 When you are getting ready to commit you should run `ruby RunCodeFormatting.rb` in order to automatically run all of the formatting tools.
 Make sure that that script doesn't report any errors before committing.

+Additionally for local testing you might want to install `npm install -g http-server`.
+You can then run a test web server with `http-server -c-1` when ran in the thrive base folder.

 Building Thrive